rinchhen012/Namaste-Point-Card/README.md

 This application uses Firebase Cloud Functions for several key features:

-1. **validateOnlineCode**: Validates online order codes and awards points
+1. **validateOnlineOrderCode**: Validates online order codes and awards points
 2. **checkInAtStore**: Verifies user location for in-store visits
 3. **generateOnlineOrderCodes**: Admin function to create new order codes
 4. **getAdminStats**: Provides statistics for the admin dashboard